-Table 2: Expected EPBC Referral process
+Table 2: Expected EPBC Referral process.

-APPROVALS PROCESS SUMMARY

-Desktop assessment to determine matters of NES

-potentially present onsite.

-Undertake studies/collect data to determine the

-presence of matters NES, if required.

-Begin consultation with SEWPAC.

-Submit referral to SEWPAC for assessment under the

-EPBC Act.

-Level of assessment set by SEWPAC based on referral

-information.

-Project assessed by SEWPAC for impacts to matters

-of NES.

-SEWPAC makes decision on project.
+APPROVALS PROCESS SUMMARY A COLUMN TO SERVICE ssessment to determine matters of NES present onsite.
+075000000000000000000000000000000000000 e studies/collect data to determine the of matters NES, if required.
+Begin cons sultation with SEWPAC.
+Submit ref EPBC Act ferral to SEWPAC for assessment under the .
+Level of as informatio ssessment set by SEWPAC based on referral n.
+Project as of NES. sessed by SEWPAC for impacts to matters SEWPAC makes decision on project.